ID: 613

 Conference Topic: G10.
 Governance and implementation systems

 Amid growing environmental pressures, targeted sectoral or regional assessments are essential.
-This session will showcase concrete examples that avoid vague or overloaded analyses, integrating climate uncertainty and cumulative effects.
-Join us to share insights and shape more strategic, focused, and actionable assessments.
+This session presents five papers combining academic insights and government practice, mainly from Canada, with one European case offering relevant parallels.
+Through concrete examples, it highlights approaches that avoid vague or overloaded analyses while integrating climate uncertainty and cumulative effects to support more strategic and actionable assessments

 Status: approve